-QUANTUM MACHINE LEARNING @ QuISiTo:
+QUANTUM MACHINE LEARNING @ QuDIT:

 methods traditionally developed for classical and quantum complex systems will be applied to optimize and characterize complex quantum computing machines and complex topological quantum states possibly establishing a relation between quantum computational complexity and quantum complex behavior.